francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 </html>
 ```

-2. Create a program that displays a list of car brands if, and only if you click more than two times a button.
+16. Create a program that displays a list of car brands if, and only if you click on a button more than two times.

-3. Create a program that displays a list of car brands if, and only if you click a button between two and five times.
+17. Create a program that displays a list of car brands if, and only if you click on a button between two and five times.